ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 {% image blog/blog-mallorca-1.jpg %}{% endimage %}

-With much curiosity we first took some time off.
-To beginn with, we visited the Drach Caves and the beautiful beach at Porto Cristo to draw fresh inspiration.
-On the next day, we road trip Sa Calobra and were delighted by the majestic mountains and the bluish tonalities of the Mediterranean Sea.
+With much curiosity we first took some time off and enjoyed the amazing view over the beach skyline from the terrace of our finca [Son Pages](http://sonpages.com).
+On day two, we visited the [Cuevas del Drach](http://www.cuevasdeldrach.com) and the beautiful yacht harbour at [Porto Cristo](http://www.portocristo.org/) to draw fresh inspiration.
+On the next day, we undertook road trip to **Sa Calobra** in the north.
+We were delighted by the majestic mountains and completely captivated by the bluish tonalities of the **Mediterranean Sea**.
+Alongside the curvy mountain road and nested into the picturesque bay were various [Geocaching](https://www.geocaching.com) possibilites we thankworthy explored with tremendous pleasure.

 {% image blog/blog-mallorca-2.jpg %}{% endimage %}